PaulaRS/findinding_data/book/exercises.md

 **Learning goals:**

-> 1. Find a dataset and map each of the FAIR principles to it.
+> 1. Find a dataset for Sam and map each of the FAIR principles to it.
 > 2. Recognise why FAIR datasets are important.